 Keep in mind that there is no such thing as the ideal rewards credit card though, and the right choice will always depend on your individual financial needs, spending habits and rewards goals.
 Weighing up the pros and cons of the card is a wise way to determine whether the card is of value to you before you consider applying.

 We've made it easy for you by highlighting some of the major pros and cons you can expect when using a rewards credit card below.

-Pros and cons of a rewards credit card
+What are the pros and cons of a rewards credit card?

 Some of the benefits you can expect when using a rewards credit card include: